swiss-avalanches/swiss-avalanches.github.io/README.md

 # Questions for TAa
 *Add here some questions you have for us, in general or project-specific.*

+We are aware that using external datasets is risky.
+But we are very motivated to achieve this analysis.
+We think that the plan we propose is feasible and fits well the project theme: "data science for social good".

 TODO risky to be out of TA dataset but we are risk aware (you say it's risky, there we go !)